-Five people died in the chaos.
+Five people died amid the chaos.
 Trump supporter Ashli Babbitt, 35, was shot and killed by Capitol police.
 Three others–Rosanne Boyland, 34, Kevin Greeson, 55; and Benjamin Phillips, 50–died from what cops described as “medical emergencies.”
 Capitol Police Officer Brian D. Sicknick, 52, died after allegedly being struck by a fire extinguisher and federal authorities are looking at this as a possible murder.
 It is absolutely worth mentioning that another officer–Howard Liebengood—reportedly died by suicide.

 Capitol police, as an institution, have been criticized widely for failing to prepare for this.
 U.S. Capitol Police Chief Steven Sund and Senate Sergeant-At-Arms Michael Stenger announced their resignations.

 There had been plenty of warnings.
 Plenty of time to prepare.
 Plenty of money to do it.
 But twice the Capitol Police turned down offers of assistance – once three days before the pro-Trump riot at the Capitol and again as the mob descended on the building. https://t.co/WbCrkhN5xd

 — The Associated Press (@AP) January 7, 2021

 Gofstein was among those criticizing how Capitol engaged with the insurrectionists.